tapyu/glab/README.md

 # Tutorials

-This branch contains the tutorial files, which were present in the previous versions of gLAB but aren't together with the newest version, v.5.5.1.
-Therefore, I copied the tutorials from the previous version to this repo.
+This branch contains the tutorial datafiles contained in the [GNSS tutorial link][1] (see `Software and Data Files [Linux]`).
+At the time I am writing it, at least, it contains gLAB v5.2 + Datafiles, and is used for education purposes.
+Here, I separed only the datafiles so that the tutorial datafiles be used with any gLAB version.

 ## Directory structure